 Conversely, this freedom can also cause confusion or friction when determining “who does what” to empower sales.
 As a sales enablement professional, it can be difficult to understand where responsibilities start and stop, when to enlist other teams, and what may be overlooked as being done already (but isn’t).

-We’ve seen this conundrum unfold over and over within client organizations, and have found the friction around sales enablement roles and responsibilities can be solved with two very specific questions:
+We’ve seen this conundrum unfold over and over within client organizations and have found that the friction around sales enablement roles and responsibilities can resolve with two very specific questions: